micahcantor/blog/content/blog/thoughts-typed-racket.md

 ### Editor Integration

-The choice of editors for TR is not great.
-There is of course DrRacket, the built-in IDE, but DrRacket is designed to be used by students who are new to programming, and is just not nearly as smooth or polished of an editing experience as I'm used to with VSCode.
+The choice of editors for TR isn't great.
+There is of course DrRacket, the built-in IDE, but DrRacket is designed to be used by students who are new to programming, and is just not as smooth or polished of an editing experience as I'm used to with VSCode.

 The other option is Emacs, which has long been the go-to editor for lisps.
 Emacs has [racket-mode](https://www.racket-mode.com/) as well, which provides smart editor features for Racket.
 But I have no idea how to use Emacs proficiently, and when I looked into it, I realized I would need about as much time to learn Emacs as I would to just write the interpreter, so I didn't bother.
 Maybe I should just bite the bullet if I want to write more Racket in the future though.

 So, instead of those options I used VSCode with the [Magic Racket](https://marketplace.visualstudio.com/items?itemName=evzen-wybitul.magic-racket) extension and the [Racket language server](https://github.com/jeapostrophe/racket-langserver).
 This setup *works*, it gets you syntax highlighting, and the language server will usually tell you when there is a syntax or type error.
-But it is still not at all a great editing experience for a bunch of minor reasons.
-Magic Racket's syntax highlighting is not entirely consistent, and the language server basically crashes whenever I add a new import.
+But it's still not at all a great editing experience for a bunch of minor reasons.
+Magic Racket's syntax highlighting isn't entirely consistent, and the language server basically crashes whenever I add a new import.
 There is also currently no support for displaying TR type signatures on hover.

-None of these are deal-breakers, but they add up to an editing experience in VSCode that is well behind other functional languages like Clojure with [Calva](https://calva.io/) and [Paredit](https://calva.io/paredit/) or Haskell with [HLS](https://github.com/haskell/haskell-language-server).
+None of these are deal-breakers, but they add up to an editing experience in VSCode that's well behind other functional languages like Clojure with [Calva](https://calva.io/) or Haskell with [HLS](https://github.com/haskell/haskell-language-server).

 Of course the community for Typed Racket is much smaller than for either of those languages, but personally I think that ergonomic tooling and editor integration is the kind of work that isn't always sexy, but will help retain users of the language.